Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Document to the patient database:

-1. right diagnostic codes and follow all defined registration procedures for DV situations
+1. right diagnostic codes and follow all defined registration procedures for domestic violence situations

 2. photos of injuries